-How Did Facebook Build It’s Sustainable Competitive Advantage?-Business Strategy & The Success Story
+How Did Facebook Build Its Sustainable Competitive Advantage?-Business Strategy & The Success Story

-The year 2004 — MySpace and Friendster were fighting against time to become a world’s dominant social network.
+The year 2004 — MySpace and Friendster were fighting against time to become the world’s dominant social network.
 Both the websites already had millions of members.
 Another website, Orkut, backed by Google, was making rapid inroads into the social networking sphere.
 These companies had money and people to conquer the world.
 At this time, a group of college students headed by a person named Zuckerberg launched a social networking site called Thefacebook from his dormitory room.
 It started as a college student’s passion project, and it went on to become one of the internet’s wild success stories.
 The new website attracted seven million users in its first two years of existence.

 In the following decade, while all the other social websites vanished, Facebook continued to move up and became a monopoly.
 The site changed the way people interacted with one another, how companies did business, and how they spent their ad budgets.